-As described above, this year we will hold our first non-binding stockholder advisory votes on the compensation of our named executive officers as disclosed in this proxy statement, and on the frequency of any future Say-on-Pay votes.
-See the sections titled "Proposal No. 3 Approval, on a Non-Binding, Advisory Basis, of the Compensation of our Named Executive Officers" and "Proposal No. 4 Approval, on a Non-Binding, Advisory Basis, of the Frequency of Future Advisory Votes on the Compensation of our Named Executive Officers" for more information.
+As described above, in 2022 we held our first non-binding stockholder advisory vote on the compensation of our named executive officers, and on the frequency of any future Say-on-Pay votes.
+In setting the form and amount of compensation for our named executive officers, the Compensation Committee considered the voting results from this non-binding advisory Say-On-Pay vote as well as feedback received from stockholders throughout the year.
+Stockholder support for our fiscal 2021 compensation program was strong (approximately 95% support at our 2022 Annual Meeting of Stockholders) and did not lead us to make any fundamental changes to our executive compensation program.
+We will be conducting our next Say-on-Pay vote on the compensation of our named executive officers at this upcoming 2023 Annual Meeting of Stockholders as a result of our non-binding Say-on-Frequency vote from the 2022 Annual Meeting of the Stockholders.
+See the section titled "Proposal No. 3 Approval, on a Non-Binding, Advisory Basis, of the Compensation of our Named Executive Officers" for more information.
 We value the opinions of our stockholders and will consider the outcome of future Say-on-Pay votes, as well as any feedback received throughout the year, when making compensation decisions for our executive officers.